jason00111/to-do-list/READ_ME.md

 - [ ] App is deployed on Heroku.
 - [ ] Users can rearrange to do list items.
 - [ ] Users can create multiple to-do lists.
-- [ ] Users have their own account and can sign up and log in/out.
+- [X] Users have their own account and can sign up and log in/out.
 - [ ] App is written with ES6 and compiled using [babel][npm-babel].
+- [ ] Use fetch instead of html form.

 [npm-express]: https://www.npmjs.com/package/express
 [npm-babel]: https://www.npmjs.com/package/babel